Skip to main content

 Error handling

 The createFactoryCaller and the createCaller function can take an error handler through the onError option.
 This can be used to throw errors that are not wrapped in a TRPCError, or respond to errors in some other way.
 Any handler passed to createCallerFactory will be called before the handler passed to createCaller.
-The handler is called with the same arguments as an error formatter would be, expect for the shape field:
+The handler is called with the same arguments as an error formatter would be, except for the shape field:

 ts